thesensetree/forestry-demo/pricing.md

 Reflexology and Reiki 90 mins $135

+We also provide couple massages, service for events such as birthday parties, gatherings, corporate events etc. Please email for more information.

 ## Travel Fee

 We mainly operate in the West end of Mississauga (green zone) but we're happy to serve you outside of that area.

-Inside green zone - starting at Zone 1- $25, Zone 2 - $35
+Inside green zone - $25

-Outside green zone - progressive fee from $35 depending on distance
+Outside green zone - progressive fee from $25 depending on distance

 ![](/uploads/2018/10/16/travel-zone1.PNG)